-Members may be aware of the District Council's decision in relation to the outline planning application for a residential development at Estover Road, March and the principles established at the Committee Meeting in respect of the Board's interests.
+Members may be aware of the District Council's decision in relation to the outline planning application for a residential development at Estover Road, March.
+However, members may be interested in the principles established at the Committee Meeting in respect of the Board's interests.